Crimea on bumpy road to becoming a Russian province

 It's a baffling, monumental task pro-Russian leaders are rushing to complete during a "transition period" that lasts until January 1, 2015 - in many cases cutting corners and dispensing with niceties.

-In one early step, they appropriated nearly all local Ukrainian state assets from energy firms to ports, museums and factories and made them nationalized Russian assets.
+In one early step, they appropriated nearly all local Ukrainian state assets from energy firms to ports, museums and factories and made them nationalised Russian assets.

 Russian police cars from far-off regions have begun patrolling the region's picturesque roads lined with flowering trees, but it is not clear under what jurisdiction.